XMuli/XMuli/README.md

 ### Hi there, I'm [Zhang Wengeng, Online aliases is XMuli](https://xmuli.tech)👋
 A boy who sees the world and always stays curious.
-Loves open source and sharing, currently working at Deepin, one of the Linux distributions.
+Loves open source and sharing, worked at Deepin, one of the Linux distributions.

 Life is short, better leave something useful for others.

-- 🔭 I'm doing a lot of research on Qt/C++, and a few other languages.
+- 🔭 I'm doing a lot of research on Qt/C++, and a few other languages.i
 - 🌱 I like some things in life worth remembering.
 - 📫 You can find my contact information on the left.
 - 😄 You can get to know me by reading [xmuli.tech](https://xmuli.tech).